wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 By all means, let your body and mind function but do not let them limit you.
 If you notice imperfections, just keep on noticing: your very giving attention to them will set your heart and mind and body right.

-**Q:**&ensp;Can I cure myself of a serious illness by merely takeing cognisance of it?
+**Q:**&ensp;Can I cure myself of a serious illness by merely taking cognisance of it?

 **M:**&ensp;Take cognisance of the whole of it, not only of the outer symptoms.
 All illness begins in the mind.